skranz/skranz.github.com/_posts/2022-08-29-ProposalElectricitySpotMarketPrices.md

 This means in this example the price cap reduces buyer expenditures by 42% compared to the current marginal cost pricing system.
 The money comes from a reduction of the infra-marginal rents of non-gas power plants.

-## UPDATE [2022-09-28 15:00]: RISK OF A MONEY PUMP?

-I just got a very good remark on a potentially quite tricky problem (thanks Justus!).

-Under the proposed mechanism, gas power plant owners could buy gas cheaper than the price they get when selling gas.
-That might possibly provide incentives to buy and sell electricity at the same time in a form of money pump.
-Below I also suggest that pump storage suppliers should get the same price than gas power plants, i.e. a similar problem would arise for storage owners.
-Possibly the money pump problem is indeed only an issue for storage owners, since they are physically able to generate demand.

-This problem might be quite problematic for this mechanism.
-But it might not be as bad.
-I have to think deeper about that issue.

-One always could think of the following modification of the mechanism.
-Buyers pay the marginal cost as price, i.e. in the example 1000 Euro / MWh, but non-gas plants still get at most the price cap.
-The extra earnings will be collected by the government that can use the money to support energy users (e.g. lump sum transfers based on historic electricity usage).
-The mechanism would then not reduce electricity prices but still collect some of the inframarginal rents to have money that is needed to suppport energy consumers.

-Possibly, I will update the post later again, with hopefully a better understanding on this issue.

 ## Discussion